 But hey, Irish drinks, the really traditional Irish drinks are honestly the best drinks to order at a bar.
 Why?
 Because the folks in the Emerald Isle have been producing the highest quality of alcoholic beverages for centuries.
 They know what they are doing.
 Period.

-So to help you avoid overwhelm and the noise out there, we have selected 15 drinks for you to order in your next trip to Ireland.
+So to help you avoid overwhelm and the noise out there, we have selected 15 drinks for you to order in your next Ireland road trip.
 Or you can do like me, and you can sip/ prepare them at home.
 For now, we’ll only talk about Irish drinks with alcohol.

 Oh, and last but definitely not least, I’ll also tell you which drinks you shouldn’t order in Ireland under no circumstances and why.